Written by Brittany Rose for MonaCorona.com

 5. Oaks Club Resort – Located in the centre of Queenstown and rated 4 stars.
 This hotel is ideal for an adventurous family, a group holiday or for a couple.
 The hotel rooms range from 1, 2, 3 and 4 bedroom self contained apartments.
 Onsite facilities include a sauna, a gymnasium and barbecue facilities.

-Top 5 attractions varying from relaxing to adventure activities in Queenstown
+The top 5 attractions varying from relaxing to adventure activities for Summer in Queenstown

-A popular activity to do in Queenstown is jet boating.
+Jet boating is one of the most popular things to do in Queenstown in summer.
 Experience the rush of adrenaline while going high speed across the water, whizzing around corners and through narrow gorges.
 You can choose from a range of different ‘Jet Boating’ operators.

 Onsen Hot Pools